Buhari reiterates commitment to stable ECOWAS region – The Sun Nigeria

-President Muhammadu Buhari on Sunday reiterated his commitment to stable, peaceful, progressive and a prosperous West African sub-region.
+President Muhammadu Buhari has reiterated his commitment to stable, peaceful, progressive and a prosperous West African sub-region.

 He stated this while responding to to the President-elect of Guinea Bissau, Umaro Muhktar Sissoco Embalo, who was on a “thank you visit” to Nigeria and to express his “good wishes” following his emergence as winner in the keenly contested, just-concluded elections in his country.

-The Senior Special Assistant to the President on Media and Publicity, Garba Shehu quoted Buhari as saying: “Without stability, there can be no development.
-We will do whatever it will take to stabilize the sub-region.”
+Senior Special Assistant to the President on Media and Publicity, Garba Shehu quoted Buhari as saying, “Without stability, there can be no development.
+We will do whatever it will take to stabilise the sub-region.”

-The president commended the out-going President, José Mário Vaz, himself a candidate in the election, for supporting the emergence of Embalo in the second round of balloting “in the interest of peace and stability.”
+Buhari commended the out-going President, José Mário Vaz, himself a candidate in the elections for supporting the emergence of Embalo in the second round of balloting “in the interest of peace and stability.”

 President-elect Embalo, a businessman-turned politician, was Prime Minister of Guinea Bissau under incumbent President Jose Mario Vaz between 2016 and 2018.
 He was a member of the ruling African Party of Independence of Guinea and Cape Verde (PAIGC) when he founded the Movement for Democratic Alternative (MADEM-G15) on which platform he won the elections.